SB-0025/queue-management-system-react/README.md

 - Update customer status (waiting → serving → complete)
 - Remove customers from the queue
 - Filter customers by status using derived state
+- Search customers by name
+- Persist queue data using localStorage